shoesnsocks/Getting_Cleaning_Data_Course_Project/README.md

 The GitHub Repo contains the following files:

-README.MD
+1. README.MD
-tidy_averages.txt - This is the final tidy dataset. run_analysis.R - This is the R Code that creates the Getting_and_Cleaning_Data_Final_Tidy_Data.txt Codebook.MD - This tells you what all the ariables are and the summaries Calculated with units
+2. tidy_averages.txt - This is the final tidy dataset.
+3. run_analysis.R - This is the R Code that creates the Getting_and_Cleaning_Data_Final_Tidy_Data.txt
+4. Codebook.MD - This tells you what all the ariables are and the summaries Calculated with units

 Source Data

 Source data files orginally sourced from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The soure dataset has additional documentation describing the orginal data collection and setup of the source files.
+The source dataset has additional documentation describing the orginal data collection and setup of the source files.

 How the Script Works